destroyme/cs50x-pset1/README.md

 'greedy.c' utilizes a greedy algorithm to return how many coins to return based on an floating formatted input!

+The 'Mario' folder contains the contents of a very 'raw' iOS application displaying the contents using Obj-C (just a forewarning, this was just used to learn the initial basics of Obj-C at the time)

 Location of the course:
 https://www.edx.org/course/introduction-computer-science-harvardx-cs50x